project-origin/wallet/doc/db_schema.md

         text value_atr "The value of the attribute"
     }

-    deposit_endpoints {
+    outbox_endpoints {
-        uuid id PK "Unique id of a deposit endpoint" text owner "Identifies the owner subject"
+        uuid id PK "Unique id of a outbox endpoint" text owner "Identifies the owner subject"
-        bytea public_key "The public key of the deposit endpoint" text reference_text "Textural reference of the depositEndpoint" text endpoint "The URL of where the wallet system of deposit endpoint is placed" }
+        bytea public_key "The public key of the outbox endpoint" text reference_text "Textural reference of the outbox endpoint" text endpoint "The URL of where the wallet system of outbox endpoint is placed" }

-    certficates ||--o{ deposit_slices : has
+    certficates ||--o{ outbox_slices : has
-    deposit_endpoints ||--o{ deposit_slices : contains
+    outbox_endpoints ||--o{ outbox_slices : contains
-    deposit_slices {
+    outbox_slices {
-        uuid id PK "Unique id of a slice" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" uuid deposit_endpoint_id FK "The receive endpoint that owns the slice" int deposit_endpoint_position "The position of the slice in the receive endpoint" int slice_state "Holds the state of the slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }
+        uuid id PK "Unique id of a slice" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" uuid outbox_endpoint_id FK "The receive endpoint that owns the slice" int outbox_endpoint_position "The position of the slice in the receive endpoint" int slice_state "Holds the state of the slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }
 ```